stetson06/portfolio/_posts/2022-01-27-image-search-engine.md

 We now have all of the information about the eight most similar images to our search image - let's see how well it worked by plotting those images!

-We plot them in order from most similar to least similar, and include the cosine distance score for reference (smaller is closer, or more similar)
+We plot them in order from most similar to least similar, and include the cosine distance score for reference (smaller is closer or more similar).

 ```python